github/docs/content/graphql/overview/about-the-graphql-api.md

 ### About the GraphQL schema reference

-The docs in the sidebar are generated from the {{ site.data.variables.product.prodname_dotcom }} GraphQL [schema](/v4/guides/intro-to-graphql/#discovering-the-graphql-api).
+The docs in the sidebar are generated from the {% data variables.product.prodname_dotcom %} GraphQL [schema](/v4/guides/intro-to-graphql/#discovering-the-graphql-api).
 All calls are validated and executed against the schema.
 Use these docs to find out what data you can call:

 * Allowed operations: [queries](/v4/query) and [mutations](/v4/mutation).